back to overview

 ## 636 636 1642.958 71

-pd() calculates Faith’s PD and a corrected version of it being the residuals of a regression with total abundance or species richness per plot.
+pd() calculates Faith’s PD, and a corrected version of it being the residuals of a regression with total abundance or species richness per plot.
+A positive residual means the sample has more phylogenetic diversity than expected given its species count (i.e., its species are more distantly related than average).
+A negative residual means less diversity than expected.
 Let’s look into this:

 pd_model <- lm(PD ~ SR, data = pd_palms)